New Brunswick High School: Theatre program

 NBHS offers courses and clubs focusing on various aspects of theatre arts, including music and acting.
 In the spring of 2002, participants in these groups, as well as several art-related classes, became involved in the school's first musical theatre presentation in years – a production of Once on This Island, which was followed by West Side Story the next year.
-Since then, NBHS has put together productions of such shows as A Chorus Line, Grease, Seussical the Musical, Smokey Joe's Cafe, The Wiz, High School Musical, Footloose, Two By Two, Little Shop of Horrors, The Apple Tree, In the Heights, They're Playing Our Song, Putting It Together, Hello, Dolly! and The Fantasticks.

-In 2008, the theatre program added a fall play each season in addition to the spring musical.
-Play productions have included A Christmas Carol, Romeo and Juliet and Hamlet Too!, Dracula, Oedipus Rex, The Tempest, Twelve Angry Jurors, Gallery of One-Act Plays, Blinders, Project Othello, Almost, Maine and State of Independence, a collection of student-written plays.
+Since then, NBHS has put together productions of such shows as A Chorus Line, Grease, Seussical the Musical, Smokey Joe's Cafe, The Wiz, High School Musical, Footloose, Two By Two, Little Shop of Horrors, The Apple Tree, In the Heights, They're Playing Our Song, Putting It Together, Hello, Dolly!, The Fantasticks, Once Upon A Mattress, The Little Mermaid and You’re a Good Man, Charlie Brown.In 2008, the theatre program added a play each season in addition to the musical.
+Play productions have included A Christmas Carol, Romeo and Juliet and Hamlet Too!, Dracula, Oedipus Rex, The Tempest, Twelve Angry Jurors, Gallery of One-Act Plays, Blinders, Project Othello, Almost, Maine, Love/Sick and State of Independence, a collection of student-written plays.

-In 2009, NBHS founded its own local chapter of International Thespian Society (Educational Theatre Association).
+In 2009, NBHS founded Chapter 7638 of the International Thespian Society (Educational Theatre Association).

 The Theatre Program has regularly participated in residencies and talks with many professional arts organizations, including CoLAB Arts, McCarter Theatre, Spotlight on Festivals, State Theatre, Arts Across America, George Street Playhouse, Mason Gross School of the Arts, and TADA!
 Youth Theater.

-In addition to these activities, the theatre program currently collaborates with other NBHS teachers and students (of Dance, Television Production and Fine Arts) to curate the Annual Festival of the Arts and the Annual Themed Institute Project.
+In addition to these activities, the theatre program currently collaborates with other NBHS teachers and students (of Fine, Visual and Performing Arts) to curate the Annual Festival of the Arts.